zipvilization/Zipvilization/world/solumtools/index.md

 - Territory,
 - Dormant Land,
 - Permanent Nature,
+- biological Time,
-- basic maturity,
+- maturity,
 - Zip population,
 - and recent world activity.

-Later Chapters may introduce new mechanics and therefore new observable signals.
+Later Chapters may introduce new mechanics.

-The toolset can grow.
+Those mechanics may create new deterministic relationships.

+Those relationships may create new observable signals.

+SolumTools can therefore grow with Zipvilization.

-Its role should remain stable:
+Its responsibility should remain stable:

-> **Observe what exists.**
+> **Read what happened.**
+>
 > **Derive what the rules allow.**
+>
+> **Translate it into Zipvilization.**
+>
 > **Expose it clearly.**

 → **[Explore the Chapters](/chapters/)**